enessubasi63/halisaha-payment-management/README.md

 ## Introduction

-The **Halisaha Payment Management System** is a sophisticated web-based platform meticulously crafted to streamline the management of reservations and payments for sports facilities, specifically catering to soccer fields (Halisaha).
+The **football Payment Management System** is a sophisticated web-based platform meticulously crafted to streamline the management of reservations and payments for sports facilities, specifically catering to soccer fields (football).
 This system integrates advanced functionalities to facilitate efficient handling of bookings, precise tracking of financial transactions, and an intuitive interface designed for both administrators and end-users.
 Leveraging robust technologies such as PHP, MySQL, and Bootstrap, the application ensures reliability, scalability, and a seamless user experience across a multitude of devices.

 ## Features